Asian Stocks Rise On US Gains Ahead Of Key China Policy Meeting - UrduPoint

 Asian Stocks Rise On US Gains Ahead Of Key China Policy Meeting

-Japan's benchmark Nikkei 225 index surpassed the 40,000 mark for the first time, with analysts predicting it could advance even further, lifted by Wall Street rallies, robust corporate earnings and optimism over AI.
+Japan's benchmark Nikkei 225 index surpassed the 40,000 mark for the first time, with analysts predicting it could advance even further, lifted by Wall Street rallies, robust corporate earnings and optimism over artificial intelligence.

-In New York, the S&P 500 and tech-rich Nasdaq ended Friday at all-time highs off continued momentum for equities linked to artificial intelligence, especially AI-powering chip-maker Nvidia, which finished with a valuation above $2 trillion for the first time.
-Tokyo and Frankfurt also hit records.
+In New York, the S&P 500 and the tech-rich Nasdaq ended Friday at all-time highs off continued momentum for AI-linked equities, especially chip-maker Nvidia, which finished with a valuation above $2 trillion for the first time.

-Taiwanese chip-maker TSMC rose to a record high Monday, gaining 5.2 percent on the global rally in chip stocks, and helped Taipei's Taiex index add nearly two percent.
+Taiwanese chip giant TSMC rose to a record high Monday, gaining 5.2 percent on the global rally in semiconductor stocks, and helped Taipei's Taiex index add nearly two percent.

 The solid performance of global markets provides "favourable trade winds for Asian markets as the new week begins", Stephen Innes of SPI Asset Management said in a note.

-"These factors collectively contribute to the positive tone in global markets, which is expected to bolster Asian markets and inspire confidence among investors as they commence trading for the week," Innes added.
+"These factors collectively contribute to the positive tone in global markets, which is expected to bolster Asian markets," Innes added.

 While the US Federal Reserve is now expected to begin trimming rates later rather than sooner this year, due to recent hotter-than-expected inflation data, markets have been boosted by stellar earnings results from big tech firms in recent weeks.